ria-l/card-binder/README.md

 ## bug

-- bug: on reload, shiny is loading instead of the deafult binder
+- on reload, shiny is loading instead of the deafult binder
-- bug: sometimes cards are a couple pixels off vertically which makes the tables float fucky
+- sometimes cards are a couple pixels off vertically which makes the tables float fucky
+- header covers cards when window is too narrow

 ## todo